iandunn/compassionate-comments/readme.txt

 = Why isn't the prompt showing when I type a rude comment? =

-That might be expected behavior, if the comment score is lower than the Sensitivity setting.
+That might be expected behavior, if the comment score is lower than the Sensitivity setting, or if it were written in a language that the API doesn't support.
+It currently supports English, Spanish, and French.

 If the score is higher, try opening your browser's error console, click the `Perserve logs` checkbox, and then submit the rude comment.
 Check if any errors appear in the console.
 Also check the Network tab to see if any XHR requests failed.